The Comprehensive Guide to Bully Breeds

 Role in Society

-These breeds were originally developed for bull-baiting, a blood sport in which dogs were used to bait and attack bulls.
+These breeds were developed initially for bull-baiting, a blood sport where dogs were used to bait and attack bulls.

-After bull-baiting was outlawed in England in 1835, these dogs were used in underground dog fighting rings.
+After outlawed bull-baiting in England in 1835, these dogs were used in underground fighting rings.

-However, many were also employed as farm dogs, responsible for herding cattle and guarding property, showcasing their versatility and intelligence.
+However, many were also employed as farm dogs, herding cattle and guarding property, showcasing their versatility and intelligence.

 Shift in Perception